 Feeding your horse during dry conditions

-It’s been so long since it rained in this part of Essex that we can’t actually remember when it last did, which means it’s bound to rain now!
-Whilst we have all been enjoying the sunny weather there is no doubt that the grass is suffering with brown, bare paddocks a common sight here.
-The number of calls to the Dengie Feedline regarding the same issue tells us that we are not the only ones dealing with this and that it is causing concern.
+Whilst we have all been enjoying the hot and sunny weather there is no doubt that the grass is suffering with brown, bare paddocks a common sight.
+These conditions also increase the risk of dehydration in horses particularly if they are in hard work.
+More people contact the Dengie Feedline asking ‘do horses need hay in the summer’ when the grass quality declines which tells us this issue is causing concern amongst horse owners.
 So what does a hot, dry spell mean for our grazing and the horses on it?

 How to cope with bald paddocks

 Firstly a hot, dry spell will eventually lead to a limited amount of grazing for horses as growth slows due to the grass becoming stressed as a result of a lack of water.
 Horses that are on the paddocks will continue to consume what’s available, cropping close to the ground leaving a bald, patchy paddock.